Young Ambassadors: History

 Ernest L. Wilkinson, then president of BYU, asked Janie Thompson, who had just returned from a mission for the Church of Jesus Christ of Latter-day Saints (LDS Church), to found the Program Bureau in 1952.
 She accepted Wilkinson's request, though she had to reject an offer from the Ike Carpenter band.
 BYU was invited to send a group to represent the United States at the 1970 World Fair in Osaka, Japan.
 Assisted by Harry Schultz, Thompson had created a performing group in 1969 called the Brigham Young Ambassadors.
 "Brigham" was dropped from the name in 1970 and the group became known as Young Ambassadors.
-Randy Boothe, the current director of the group, was recruited for the show.
+Randy Boothe, a future director of the group, was recruited for the show.
 The audience received the group well and the Young Ambassadors continued to receive invitations to perform in front of international audiences.
 Before a tour, group members study the language and culture of the countries they tour so they can better interact with the people in the country.

 Since their first international performance at world exposition 1970 in Osaka, Japan, they have performed their musical variety show throughout the United States and over 68 other nations.
 Their audiences have included the prime minister of India, the queen of Thailand, and the king and queen of Jordan.
 Live and televised appearances in major concert halls and impromptu performances in hospitals, orphanages, town squares and government palaces reach millions of people each year.

 The Young Ambassadors company consists of 20 performers (10 men and 10 women), a 10 piece show band (keyboard, drums, guitar and bass guitar, etc.) and technical personnel.
-The Young Ambassadors have been directed by Randy Boothe since 1978.
+The Young Ambassadors were directed by Randy Boothe from 1978 to 2020.
+Nathan Balser was appointed by BYU as his successor and presently directs the Young Ambassadors.